microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 In Web Chat, bot is the general terms for chatbot.
 Copilot is a bot with generative AI and modern features.
 In other words, copilot is a modern bot.

 To simplify this documentation, we are using the term "bot" instead of "copilot".
-But they can be interchangeable in this documentation.
+But they can be used interchangeable in this documentation.

 ## Bot implementation